Peace and Truce of God: Popular Participation

 At the Benedictine abbey of Charroux in La Marche on the borders of the Aquitaine "a great crowd of many people (populus) gathered there from the Poitou, the Limousin, and neighbouring regions.
 Many bodies of saints were also brought there "bringing miracles in their wake".
 Three canons promulgated at Charroux, under the leadership of Gombald Archbishop of Bordeaux and Gascony, were signed by the bishops of Poitiers, Limoges, Périgueux, Saintes and Angoulême, all in the west of France beyond the limited jurisdiction of King Hugh Capet.
 Excommunication would be the punishment for attacking or robbing a church, for robbing peasants or the poor of farm animals – among which the donkey is mentioned, but not the horse (an item beyond the reach of a peasant) – and for robbing, striking or seizing a priest or any man of the clergy "who is not bearing arms".
 Making compensation or reparations could circumvent the anathema of the Church.

 Children and women (virgins and widows) were added to the early protections.
 The Pax Dei prohibited nobles from invading churches, from beating the defenceless, from burning houses, and so on.
 A synod of 1033 added merchants and their goods to the protected list.
 Significantly, the Peace of God movement began in Aquitaine, Burgundy and Languedoc, areas where central authority had most completely fragmented.

 The participation of large, enthusiastic crowds marked the phenomenon of Pax Dei as one of the first popular religious movements of the Middle Ages.
 In the initial phase, the mixture of relics, crowds and enthusiasm characterized the movement with an exceptionally popular character.

 After a lull in the first two decades of the eleventh century, the movement spread to the north of France with the support of king Robert II of France (reigned 996–1031).
-There, the high nobility sponsored Peace assemblies throughout Flanders, Burgundy, Champagne, Normandy, the Amiénois, and Berry.
+There, the high nobility sponsored Peace assemblies throughout Flanders, Burgundy, Champagne, the Amiénois, and Berry.
 The oaths to keep the peace sworn by nobles spread in time to the villagers themselves; heads of households meeting communally would ritually swear to uphold the common peace.